david-millett/glog-backend/README.md

 **Next steps:**
 * create relationships between data
-* add activities! research best way to store the workout data within
+* add sessions! research best way to store the workout data within
 * create a set of dummy data

+Planning the database took a lot of time - I realised that this initial plan would not function the way I desired, as storing data in arrays is not the best for SQL databases.
+So I did some research, read the documentation for Django, etc...
+So added some join tables instead